Activities leading up to Pride Week in the Battlefords are already underway as the first rainbow crosswalk has gone up in Battleford.

 According to Kelly Waters, organizer of Pride Week, the rainbow crosswalk was a “symbol of celebrating diversity and inclusiveness.”

 Another rainbow crosswalk was scheduled to be painted Sunday morning in North Battleford across 12th Avenue and 100th Street.

-The official Pride week happens in the Battlefords Aug.
-20-26 when a number of events are scheduled, including the Pride Walk in North Battleford Aug.
+The official Pride Week happens in the Battlefords Aug.
+20 to 26 when a number of events are scheduled, including a Pride Walk in North Battleford Aug.
 25.